 Happy New Year!
-I am pleased to start the new year by reflecting on the significant accomplishments we have made over the past year and sharing our expectations for 2014.
+I am pleased to start the new year by reflecting on the significant accomplishments The Seattle Public Library has made in the past 12 months and sharing our expectations for 2015.

-We are working to implement the Library levy that voters passed in 2012 to increase open hours, add more books and materials in print and electronic formats, upgrade our computers and online services and enhance our building maintenance.
+In 2015, we embark on the third year of implementing the seven-year levy that voters approved in 2012 to increase open hours, add more books and materials, upgrade our computers and online services and enhance our building maintenance.

 We're looking forward to a wonderful year.
 I'll see you at the Library.